Orillusion/orillusion-web/docs/guide/graphics/shadow.md

 lightObj.x = 0;
 lightObj.y = 0;
 lightObj.z = 0;
-// Set the angle of the light, rotate 45 degrees around the X axis lightObj.rotationX = 45;
+// Set the angle of the light and rotate 45 degrees around the X axis lightObj.rotationX = 45;
 lightObj.rotationY = 0;
 lightObj.rotationZ = 0;